-Avid shoppers will really love Lucky magazine’s guides to the hottest and hippest shopping spots in major cities.
-You can also check out this travel nursing resource page for info on relocation, licensure and social networking.
+Avid travelers will love Thrillist travel guides to the hottest and hippest spots in major cities.

 If you’re looking for more detail on the local attractions, every city and town in America offers a Tourism Board or Convention and Visitors Bureau online.
 Some are more useful than others, so look for sites that offer a little background on popular local attractions, and not just a random collection of local merchants.